dafny-lang/dafny/docs/_includes/Types.md

 reference).
 In some cases, this support will infer that a type parameter must be restricted to equality-supporting types, in which case Dafny adds the "`(==)`" automatically.

+TO BE WRITTEN: Type parameter variance with + - = * ! default

+TO BE WRITTEN: Type parameter characteristiscs: == 0

 TODO: Need to describe type inference somewhere.